thufv/mastery/readme.md

 - [ ] Recovery Mapping
     - [ ] JDime
         - [ ] Compulsory mappings between children of the constructor
-        - [ ] Reuse the algorithm of JDime for ordered and unordered list
         - [ ] Call ZS algorithm in small cases
     - [ ] ZS algorithm: apply Hungary Algorithm for unordered list
 - [ ] Heuristics when adding isomorphism mapping: try including the information of ancestor path